AmandaB2023/P2_Quiz/TESTING.md

 ##  Bugs

-*   I did have an issure getting my timer to move to the next question when the 10 second had elapsed.
+*   I did have an issue getting my timer to move to the next question when the 10 second had elapsed.

 *   I also had an issue getting my questions to show up in the quiz display box.